 - Food and Nutrition Information Center: Useful and accurate information for health professionals, teachers, and parents

 - "Got Dirt?"
-P-40112 (PDF, 2.7 MB): A program designed to assist with the implementation of school, community, and child care gardens.
+P-40112 (PDF): A program designed to assist with the implementation of school, community, and child care gardens.

 - Nutrition for Kids: Useful information for parents, teachers, and fun activities for kids.

 - Portion Distortion Quiz: Learn how portion sizes have changed over the years, which may be a contributing factor to the current rise of overweight and obesity.

 - Fruit and Veggies: More Matters: Information on increasing fruit and vegetable consumption; Fruits and Veggies: More Matters promotion.